houdini22/imagizer/README.md

 var Imagizer = require("imagizer");
 var project = new Imagizer.Project(projectWidth, projectHeight);
 ```
-where projectWidth and projectHeight are x and y dimensions of result image.
+where projectWidth and projectHeight are dimensions of result image.

 To a project you can add a layer:
 ```javascript